Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decomposition for a action on the blowup of a complex vector space along an invariant complex linear subspace

 where, letting $e_1,\ldots,e_n$ denote the standard basis for $\CC^n$ with $e_1=(1,0,\ldots,0),\ldots,e_n=(0,\ldots,0,1)$,

 and write

 for the product bundles over $X^0$:

 Clearly, $X^0$ is the set of fixed points of the circle action on $X$ defined by $\rho$.
 Note that the intersections $X^0\cap Z$, and $X_p^+\cap Z$, and $X_p^-\cap Z$ are nonempty (they all include the point $p \in X^0$) and clean in the sense of Definition \ref{defn:Clean_intersection}, being given by coordinate subspaces of $X$.
-Furthermore, the unions $X^0\cup Z$, and $X_p^+\cup Z$, and $X_p^-\cup Z$ have normal crossings in the sense of Definition \ref{defn:Hauser_3-15}, being given by unions of coordinate subspaces of $X$. \emph{However}, one cannot apply Propositions \ref{prop:Hauser_5-3} or \ref{prop:Strict_transform_submanifold} (more precisely, their analogues in the category of analytic manifolds implied by Remark \ref{rmk:Hauser_Proposition_5-3_analytic_spaces}) without knowing that the intersections $X^0\cap Z$, and $X_p^+\cap Z$, and $X_p^-\cap Z$ are regular.
+Furthermore, the unions $X^0\cup Z$, and $X_p^+\cup Z$, and $X_p^-\cup Z$ have normal crossings (as in Section \ref{sec:Normal_crossing_divisors}), being given by unions of coordinate subspaces of $X$. \emph{However}, one cannot apply Corollary \ref{cor:Smoothness_strict_transform_submanifold} without knowing that the intersections $X^0\cap Z$, and $X_p^+\cap Z$, and $X_p^-\cap Z$ are regular.
 For example, one or more of $X^0$, $X_p^+$, or $X_p^-$ could be contained in or equal to $Z$.